deedy/wordle-solver/README.md

  - Supports "hard mode" where each guess must conform to previous hints with `--hard`.
  - Fully tested
  - Latency `~0.26s` per run on default ~9000 word dict and all 5 letter words.
+ - Now supports an extra mode called `gen_tree` which generates a tree for the entire solution set given a game and solver configuration.
 Current dictionary used is the `--dict_file data/official_wordle_all.txt --cand_file data/official_wordle_common.txt`, which is the official Wordle setting.